Shivam001133/caCv/README.md

 Contributions to this project are welcome!
 If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request.
 Together, we can improve and enhance the functionality of this input data converter.

 ## License
-This project is licensed under the [MIT License](LICENSE), allowing for free distribution, modification, and use in both commercial and non-commercial settings.
+This project is licensed under the [Apache License](LICENSE), allowing for free distribution, modification, and use in both commercial and non-commercial settings.
 See the LICENSE file for more details.